AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/admin-integration.md

 ---
 title: Configure payment method by area
-description: Define payment method availability.
+description: Learn how to define payment method availability.
 ---

 # Configure payment method by area

-You can define whether the payment method is available for the [storefront](https://glossary.magento.com/storefront) and [checkout](https://glossary.magento.com/checkout) in the [payment method configuration in `config.xml`](payment-option-config.md):
+You can determine if the payment method is available for the [storefront](https://glossary.magento.com/storefront) and [checkout](https://glossary.magento.com/checkout) in the [payment method configuration in `config.xml`](payment-option-config.md):

--  `can_use_checkout`: whether [payment method](https://glossary.magento.com/payment-method) is available in storefront checkout
+-  `can_use_checkout`: Determines if [payment method](https://glossary.magento.com/payment-method) is available in storefront checkout

--  `can_use_internal`: whether payment method is available in [Admin](https://glossary.magento.com/admin) order creation
+-  `can_use_internal`: Determines if payment method is available in [Admin](https://glossary.magento.com/admin) order creation

-If your payment flow should be different for storefront and Admin panel, you can use a separate DI configuration for each [area](../../../architecture/modules/areas.md#area-types):
+If you have a different payment flow for the storefront and the Admin panel, you can use a separate DI configuration for each [area](../../../architecture/modules/areas.md#area-types):

 -  `%Vendor_Module%/etc/adminhtml/di.xml`: DI configuration for the Admin panel